|Croissant Caramel Sticky Bun with Pecans|

 7. Spray three 12 cup muffin pans with non-stick cooking spray and set aside.

 8. Melt the sticks of butter for the topping in a medium saucepan.
 Add brown sugar, water, and pecans.
 Mix well and bring to a boil.
 Boil for one minute only.
 Remove from heat and set aside.

 Forming & Baking the Rolls

 9. Remove dough from refrigerator and roll into a rough 18” x 18” square about ¼”, or a little less, thick.
 Evenly spread the brown sugar/cinnamon mixture over the surface of the rectangle.
 Cut square in half, forming two equal rectangles.
 Roll each rectangle into a long log.
 Gently pinch the seams to seal.
 Gently squeeze and/or push ends of dough log in until each log is exactly 18 inches long.

 11. Measure and mark 1” segments of the log and then slice with a very sharp knife.
 Gently place rolls on top of caramel mixture in the muffin cups.
 Cover pans loosely with plastic wrap and set to rise in a relatively cool place until puffy, about 1 hour.

-Makes 32 sticky buns.
+Makes 36 sticky buns.

 Hmmm...I'm realizing that I should have taken some

 pics of the laminating process.
 Maybe next time.